-Installing GPU card
+Installing a GPU

-1 Follow the safety guidelines listed in Safety instructions.
+- 1 Follow the safety guidelines listed in Safety instructions..

-- 2 Remove the air shroud. - 3 Remove the heat sinks. - 4 Remove the cooling fan assembly and replace the standard cooling fans with the high performance cooling fans. - 5 Install the cooling fan assembly. - 6 Unpack the GPU cards and the GPU enablement kit. - 7 Install the heat sinks from the kit and reinstall the air shroud. - NOTE: Ensure that you install the first GPU card on riser 1.
+- 2 Remove the air shroud.

+- 3 Remove the heat sink.

+- 4 Remove the cooling fans and replace them with Install the cooling fans.

+- 5 Unpack the GPU cards and the GPU kit.

+- 6 Install the heat sink from the kit.

+- 7 Install the risers.

+- 8 Install the GPU air shroud on the system.